meownyaaa/peplus_android13_gsi_j5_2017/README.md

 ### The brightness will be broken because of X-Rom vendor, you can semi fix this by following the video;
 (to be made)

+### It will take a while for the boot animation to appear, your phone most likely hasn't crashed.

 ## !!!
 If you choose to use another vendor, if you don't set lock screen to none, it will cause a crash when it loads after rebooting and you will be unable to use the phone until you format data.
 (Unverified)

 # HALF ASSED TUTORIAL IM LAZY TODAY